Aerial LiDAR can be used in Surveying, Engineering, Environmental and Infrastructure projects.

-Aerial LiDAR can collect 700,000 points per second with an average surface density of >700 points per square meter.
+Aerial LiDAR is an airborne version of terrestrial laser scanning where the system can collect over 700,000 points per second with an average surface density of >700 points per square meter.

 - Aerial LiDAR can be combined with terrestrial LiDAR to create a complete 3D model of a structure.
 Terrestrial LiDAR on its own can’t capture all sections of a structure at high elevations.